mrdavidaylward/LLMSearchEngine/README.md

 - **Single Binary Deployment:**
   Uses Go’s `embed` package to include HTML templates within the binary, simplifying deployment.

+This was mainly created for me to benchmark LLM's allroute ability ie coding svg generation knowledge etc. but its also fun.

 Can ya tell an LLM Wrote this Readme? well I didnt want to...
 Its probably fine...